• Skip to primary navigation

 • 1 teaspoon kosher salt

-• 1 pound shrimp with shells removed
+• 1 pound shrimp (shells removed)

 • lemon wedges (for garnish)